Fadyazmy/developersfoundation/nob_api/mailer/README.md

 Insert the html code snippet for the form to your desired location.

-Generate an API key using sendgrid, and inside the php file, replace the $API KEY with your key.
+Generate an API key using sendgrid (give maximum access to everything), and inside the php file, replace the $API KEY with your key.

 `$sendgrid = new SendGrid('API KEY');`